CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.3 Clients under Unix.md

 ### 1.3 Delimitation

 This module contains basic requirements for operating unix-like clients on standard IT systems.
 It concretizes and complements the aspects that are dealt with in the building block SYS.2.1 General Client to specifics of Unix systems.
-Even if Apple OS X is a unix-like operating system, this operating system is not covered in this module, recommendations can be found in the block SYS.2.4 client under Apple OS X.
+Even if Apple OS X is a unix-like operating system, this operating system is not covered in this module, recommendations can be found in the module SYS.2.4 client under Apple OS X.

 If the client is not to be managed by itself, but is managed by a third party, the requirements of the module OPS.3.1 Outsourcing usage must also be taken into account.